SafetyMary/lazyvim_config/ROADMAP.md

 - Known issues
   - Missing icons in windows WSL with nerdfonts
-  - Leftover characters in telescope in windows wsl tmux
+  - Dirty characters in telescope in windows wsl tmux
-  - Color column appearing in lazyvim front page
   - Some formatter in conform not working in windows wsl
+  - noice plugin for cmd line does not handle ":w !git difftool" command
+  - Need to add toggle button for hover window for LSP errors